 - 100% Maple Syrup: This adds deep, sweet flavor.
 Alternately, use sugar free maple syrup for a lower carb option.

 - Ghee: Ghee is made by removing the milk solids from butter, so it’s Paleo compliant.
 You can substitute an equal amount of butter if that works for you.
 I like Tin Star ghee.
+For added flavor, you could use an herby compound ghee.

 - Salt & Pepper